 John uses the word “liar” five times in 1 John.
 This is a harsh word.
 The antichrists were liars in character because they rejected Jesus as the Son of God and His genuine humanity simultaneously.
 Denying the incarnation strikes at the very essence of the gospel.
 Jesus must be both fully man and fully God to save our souls.
 That makes Him the perfect Mediator for our sins.

-The word “denies” is continual action in the Greek.
+The word “denies” is continual action in Greek.
 This gives the idea that their denial was not on an occasion but an incessant unbelief.
-The word “denies” can carry the idea of renounce, repudiate or disown.
+The word “denies” can carry the idea of renounce, repudiate, or disown.

 The “Christ” refers to Jesus’ work as the Messiah.
 It presents to us His office.
 Jesus is God’s Anointed One who saves us from our sin.
 God the Father sent His eternal Son as Mediator for our sins.

-The person and work of Christ is the foundation to our faith.
+The person and work of Christ is the foundation of our faith.

 Nothing is more important to the Christian faith than the person and work of Jesus Christ.
 Our eternal future and our experience with God in time revolve around this.

 It is impossible to fellowship with God without an understanding of the finished work of Christ because that is the foundation of fellowship with God.

 The heresy that denies the person and work of Christ is still with us today.
 Cults such as the Jehovah’s Witnesses and Christian Science distort the true gospel.
 Our salvation rests on believing in Jesus as God and in His humanity as the sacrifice for our sins.